LennonLab/Emergence/EmergencePrePrint.md

-## Simplex: A modeling platform for the simultaneous emergence of ecological patterns
+## Emergence: A platform for modeling the simultaneous emergence of ecological patterns

 Kenneth J. Locey, Jay.
 T. Lennon

 Affiliations:Department of Biology, Indiana University, Bloomington, IN, 47405, USA.
 Correspondence to: ken@weecology.org; lennonj@indiana.edu.

 ### Introduction

-Ecology is comprised of subfields that explain and predict patterns of interaction and biodiversity at all scales relevant to living organisms.
-From the microscopic scales of microbial ecology to the global scales of macroecology, ecologists study all scales of space and abundance on Earth.
-Likewise, from the geological scales of paleoecology to the contemporary scales of urban ecology, ecologists study all scales of time within which taxa evolve.
+The discovery, explanation, and prediction of patterns is foundational to the field of ecology.
-More than a century of ecological study across these disparate scales has revealed general patterns that have inspired new ecological theories and paradigms.
+The study of ecological patterns in abundance across the tree of life has inspired ecological theories and paradigms for over a century.
 Given enough time and resources, an army of ecologists could uncover many of these patterns in an environment of sufficient diversity and space.
 Yet historically, ecologists have focused little on how patterns that are predicted by different theories and explained by different paradigms, or studied within different subfields can emerge within a single system.